sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 **Expletive infixation**
 - Athabasca → Atha-fuckin-basca
 - Missus sip fucking pee
-- Inserted after first trochee
+- Inserted after first trocheoe
 - Can't really be done with iamb syllable words
 - Has to be "footable"; not enough if just before or after